Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: Acknowledgments

 \section{\textbf{Acknowledgments}}

-I am very grateful to Prof. Alexander Braverman for his amazing Analytic Number Theory class in the Fall 2025.
-This article is very happily dedicated to Prof. Ilia Binder, Prof. Arul Shankar, and Prof. Jacob Tsimerman at the University of Toronto, for their unwavering and insurmountable explicit and implicit contribution to the author's growth, and also for the undoubtable fact that the author continues to look forward to understanding their mathematical work!
-Any opinions expressed in this article belong solely to the author, Brian Kintu; and should never be taken as a reflection of the views of anyone that has been happily acknowledged by the author.
-Dept. of Math. and Comp.
-Sciences (MCS), University of Toronto, Mississauga, Canada \textit{E-mail address:} \textbf{brian.kintu@mail.utoronto.ca} { {\textit{October 31, 2025}}}
+I'm very grateful to Prof. Ilia Binder and Prof. Arul Shankar, along with Prof. Jacob Tsimerman for everything.
+I'm also very grateful to Prof. Daniel Litt for his very engaging class on Representation theory of finite groups in the Winter 2026.
+Any opinions expressed in this article belong solely to the author, Brian Kintu; and should never be taken at all as a reflection of the views of anyone that's been very happily acknowledged by the author.